Skip to main content

 3. Health Information Manager

-Health information managers must follow very strict legal and ethical guidelines as they perform their tasks, which include facilitating the transfer of health care data between providers and creating new systems for managing health data.
+Health information managers’ primary function is to keep accurate and up-to-date patient records.
+They must follow strict legal and ethical guidelines as they perform their tasks, which include facilitating the transfer of health care data between providers and creating new systems for managing health data.

 4. Medical Records Manager